funwithflutter/fun-with-flutter-blog/content/posts/making-a-blog-with-flutter-and-hugo.md

 - Flutter Web
 - Hugo
 thumbnail: "fun_with_thumbnail_template.png"
-description: "Using Hugo to generate a static API and making a site with Flutter"
+description: "Using Hugo to generate a static API and making a website with Flutter."
 series:
 -
 ---